Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

-VPFD dataset\cite{10799435} is a multimodal fatigue detection dataset designed to reflect practical deployment conditions.
-It was collected using wearable devices like the HoloLens and Google Pixel Watch 2.
+\begin{itemize} \item The VPFD dataset\cite{10799435} is a multimodal fatigue-detection dataset designed to reflect practical deployment conditions.
+It was collected using wearable devices such as the HoloLens and Google Pixel Watch 2.
 The dataset contains physiological signals from four 27-year-old participants monitored for up to 9 hours during sports, driving, and research activities.